-The demand for a talented developer with experience has never been higher.
+The demand for a talented developer with experience has never been higher among startups.
 Across all industries and niches, startups are looking for developers to join their ranks.
 Unable to develop the talents in-house, training developers from scratch or finding senior developers to mentor junior developers, it means that developers are being inundated with offers.

 Many startups make the mistake of thinking that they need to hire a developer before they really do.
 When you look at other startups and multinational companies and see the impressive developments that their software and design teams have produced, it’s easy to get sucked into that circle of desire.
 However, hiring a developer out of jealousy or for status isn’t the way to go.